banyancomputer/Oracle-Storage/README.md

 # Oracle-Storage

-> This repository is responsible for managing meta-data storage for our Oracel Ecosystem.
+> This repository is responsible for managing meta-data storage for our Oracle Ecosystem.
+> This is a temporary repository until we move this storage on chain/onto providers machines.
-> Therefore it:
+> It Implements:
-> - Manages the deployment of the AWS S3 buckets used for storing the meta-data, endpoints, and obao files.
+> - Managing the deployment of the AWS S3 buckets used for storing the meta-data and obao files.
-> - Implements a simple Go Library for preprocessing files.
+> - Implements a simple wrapper around a systems command line to generate obao files from Go.
 > - Writes processed meta-data and files to the S3 buckets.

 ## Dependencies
 For now, this repository is dependent on the following:
-- `bao`: The bao library must be accessible from the command line.
+- `bao`: The bao library must be accessible from the command line in order to generate obao files.
-- `ipfs`: The ipfs CLI must be accessible from the command line.

 # Building
 ```bash